petsinho/geneticalgorithm/README.md

 [![Downloads][downloads-image]][downloads-url] [![Auto Test Status][travis-image]][travis-url] [![license][license-image]][license-url] [![Gitter chat][gitter-image]][gitter-url]

+Genetic algorithms in js, originally forked from [panchishin/geneticalgorithm](https://github.com/panchishin/geneticalgorithm)
+But with some extra features,like elitism support, optimizations, ES6 features, async/await support, etc.

 Genetics, aka genes, are the code of life.
 Evolution is the process by which improvement is made to the genes of a population by iteratively removing less fit members of a population then replacing them with clones, mutants, and crossovers of the remaining population.
 Applied in nature this accounts for all of animal and plant diversity.
 Applied in a controlled way different animal and plant populations have been changed by humans to be stronger, faster, calmer, juicer, and better milk producers (just to name a few).

 Genetic Algorithms are an attempt to mimic the benefits of Evolution.
 This package provides the calculation framework to execute and mimic artificial evolution.
-Genetic Algorithms have been used to solve many problems in Engineering and Mathmatics both for fun and profit.
+Genetic Algorithms have been used to solve many problems in Engineering and Mathematics both for fun and profit.

 A naive implementation will try and maximize a fitness function by applying mutations and cross-over but fail to implement some diversity metric.
 What happens without a diversity metric is that most likely all your phenotypes will clump into one local optimia.
 When a diversity metric is added then a few phenotypes are allowed to 'explore' the local solution space without having to compete with the majority of the population that is overfit to a local maxima.
 Adding a diversity metric will allow these 'explorers' to avoid competition until they find something even better.